Having itchy eyebrows usually isn’t a cause for concern, and it may be a temporary irritation that goes away on its own.

 Before you call your doctor, ask yourself if you have any other symptoms that accompany your itchy eyebrows.
 Consider if you’ve noticed:

 - similar symptoms on any other part of your body

-It’s also important to note if you have a history of skin conditions that cause itching or irritation on other parts of your body.
-Your itchy eyebrows may not be related, but some conditions can flare up on different parts of your body.
+Also note if you have a history of skin conditions that cause itching or irritation on other parts of your body.
+Your itchy eyebrows may not be related, but some conditions can flare up on different parts of the body.

 What causes itchy eyebrows?

 If you’re experiencing itchy eyebrows on a regular basis, there may be a specific cause.
 Common causes of itchy eyebrows include the following.